Find out more about cookies

 Part of a listed building or in a conservation area (in which case planning permission would be a pre-requisite)

-An 8 panel (2.4 kW) solar system with a standard installation costs £5,500 + VAT.
-This comes with a 5 year workmanship warranty and a 25 year power-output warranty.
+An 8 panel (2.36 kW) solar system with a standard installation costs £6,250 (inclusive of VAT).
+Tonik Solar also comes in 12 panel (3.54kW) and 16 panel (4.72kW) sizes with prices from £7,750 and £9,250 respectively.
+Installations come with a 5 year workmanship warranty, while the panels also have a 25 year power-output warranty.
 Details on standard installations can be found here.

 Trina Solar are the world’s largest solar panel manufacturer – and their reliable panels come with an 25 year power output warranty.
 They pride themselves on adhering to the highest standards of Corporate Social Responsibility – ensuring fair pay and good working conditions for their employees, all while keeping the environmental impacts of their manufacturing process to a minimum.
 Additionally, their product looks great too – all black, high-efficiency, and low-profile panels which are a real step-up from the bright blue and white residential solar panels of the past and will look great on the roof of your home.